Understanding Christianity, Islam, and the Modern World

 This sermon is for the Fourth Sunday of Lent (year cycle A), and the passages are 1 Samuel 16:1–13 and John 9:1–41.
 Those are the passages for Samuel finding and anointing David and Jesus healing the man born blind.

 I was born in Montana and grew up in Colorado and Puebla (in Mexico).
 I completed a BA in philosophy at the University of Texas at San Antonio (UTSA) and then an MA in theology at St Mary's University (also in San Antonio).
 Later life took me to Jordan where my wife and I studied Arabic, to Israel where I helped found a seminary, and to Scotland for doctoral work, among other places.
+I live in Madrid now where I teach and minister.

 I'm highly interested in the interactions of Islam, Christianity and secularism in modern contexts.
 My main areas of research for my PhD in divinity were religious conversion from Islam to Christianity, contextual theology, and the shari'a's treatment of apostates.
 I've also published research on global Anglicanism and the history of Anglican mission in the Ottoman Empire.